uhppoted/uhppoted-mqtt/documentation/greengrass/IAM.md

 }
 ```

-Note:
+With the following name and description fields:
+   - `Name`: `UhppotedGreengrassTokenExchangeRoleAccess`
+   - `Description`: Greengrass policy for uhppoted-core device access to S3 and CloudWatch

+Notes:
-- The Greengrass installer does create this if it doesn't exist but it's messy about it and you generally
+- The Greengrass installer creates this policy if it doesn't exist but it's messy about it and you generally
 have to run the installer twice.